FNUDivyam/JSclassDivyam/035-chatgpt/README.md

 3. can an AI be created with javascript?
 4. can ChatGPT be created with javascript?
 5. when did javascript introduce async await?

+## thoughts on future.
+well not sure what is going happen, wheather learning teach will make sense in 10 years.

+I'm leaning toward it won't but doesn't mean it is waste of time to learn it until it is 100% certain. even in case it becomes obsolete to learn programming, it might still be a fun activity to learn it.